January – March

 ‘Shall We Take A Trip‘, Northside‘s debut single was banned from Radio 1 .

 I loved working in Covent Garden.
 Slap bang in the middle of London and walking distance from Denmark Street, Soho, Leicester Square and China Town.
-Our office was in Bedford Chambers, a few flights above the venue and restaurant.
+Our office was in Bedford Chambers, a few flights above the venue and restaurant (now the Apple Store).
 There was an old lift, room enough for a couple of people, with an iron grill door you used to have to close properly before it would work.
 It often broke down leaving people either stuck in it or having to climb the stairs and arrive breathless.
 Incredibly, I booked about 30 bands a week.
 We even had weekend lunch-time gigs.
 Monday and Tuesday nights had 5 bands per night.
-Going on stage from 8pm until midnight.
-The late slots were tricky to fill.
-These nights were for bands just starting out, traveling up from the suburbs, or London posh kids (who always had loads of friends and fans).
-The deal was, they would get 500 tickets to hand out to their crowd.
-These tickets got you in for £2.50 (instead of £5).
-At the end of the night they were counted up and the band would receive a split.
-This usually meant the bands would hang around the tube station on the evening of their gig and hand them out to tourists.
-Each morning, my first job was to check how everyone had done the night before.
-If a band had brought in lots or even a decent amount of people, I would rebook them.
+Going on stage from 8pm until 1am.

-There wasn’t any skill to this, it was a very basic way of promoting live music, it didn’t actually matter how good the groups were, just if they had lots of friends.
-They also had to pay for the use of the PA for the night, I was very uncomfortable with this ‘pay to play’ arrangement.
-Just before I left, I actually got the venue to stop doing it.
-I explained how much people disliked The Rock Garden because of it.
-I had been offered my job there as they were trying to make the venue cool again, but with ‘pay to play’ in place for these bands, it would never happen.
-It was my first job in London though, and I felt very lucky to be working there; booking the bands for a central London venue.
-I loved the smell of the basement, where the bands played – stale beer and cigarettes.
+By 1990, the venue was no longer getting taken seriously as a gig for bands in the ‘N.M.E.’ to play.
+As Covent Garden re gentrified, the space became known as a tourist trap.
+I had been offered the job as they were trying to make The Rock Garden cool again and with my great Buzz Club bookings, I was taken on.
+It was my first job in London, and I was thrilled to be working there.
+Booking the bands for a central London venue!
+I loved the smell of the basement in the day, mopped floor, stale beer and smoke.
 Talking the the sound guys and passing on any messages on my way home.
-As I was leaving, the shifts were changing and there would be lots of coming and going in the downstairs office.
-Lots of ‘hellos’ and ‘goodbyes’, and a quick bit of banter on the way out.
+As I was leaving, the shifts were changing in the restaurant with lots of coming and going in the downstairs office.
+Plenty of ‘hellos’ and ‘goodbyes’, and a quick bit of banter on the way out.

-I tried my best though.
-I had my indie nights where I booked bands through agents and using my contacts, I was able to organise a couple of hires for launch nights.
-A party for Saint Etienne ‘Only Love Can Break Your Heart‘ was organised through Heavenly Records and the band’s manager, Fiona Clarke.
-One of the band was unable to make it though (there had been an incident on the tube) and even though the venue was full, there was no live set, which was a shame.
+Sean gave me Wednesdays as my indie night and I was able to book a few good bands although it was tricky persuading agents to let their bands perform there.
+I booked both The Manic Street Preachers and Suede, early on in their careers, plus The Farm, The Televison Personalities, The Jazz Butcher, 1,000 Violins and more.
+We had a launch party for Saint Etienne ‘Only Love Can Break Your Heart‘, organised through Heavenly Records and the band’s manager, Fiona Clarke.
+One of the band was unable to make it as there had been an incident on the tube and even though the venue was full, there was no live set, which was a shame.

 Being so central, I would often get people coming up to see me.
-My cousin Marks called in unexpectedly one day and took me out to lunch.
+My cousin Marks and other family members would call in unexpectedly and take me to lunch.
 I had known Andy Winters since my days of playing Dan Treacy‘s club, The Room at the Top in my Go!
 Service days, during 1985.
-He popped in to see me one day and played me some music by a band he was managing, The Honey Smugglers.
+He popped in to see me one day and played me some music by a band he was managing called The Honey Smugglers.
 I gave them a gig at The Rock Garden for February 15th.